met4citizen/Hypergraph/README.md

 **Run it: https://met4citizen.github.io/Hypergraph/**

-A hypergraph is a generalization of a regular graph in which an edge (called hyperedge) can join any number of nodes.
+A hypergraph is a generalization of a regular graph in which an edge (hyperedge) can join any number of nodes.
 In a hypergraph rewriting system some initial state is transformed incrementally by making a series of updating events that follow some abstract rewriting rule.
 That is, by following a given rule, subhypergraphs